geoffreyangus/cs106r/notes/variables/variables.md

 <div class="definition-section" markdown="1">

 <span class="definition-title">Definition</span>
-**Variable** - In Python, any word that stores a value.
-This value can be updated at any time.
+**Variable** - In Python, a name for a value.
+The value associated with the name can be updated at any time.

 </div>

-Variables can store information about populations...
+Variables can be associated with information about populations...

 ```python
 number_of_curitibanos = 1765000